The

 represent the Sun god in his daylight aspects,

-symbols for corn.
+characterized by symbols for corn.

 fertility and abundance.

-the northern stone.
+on the northern stone.

 Following the